British Sri Lankans: Tamils

-The UK has always had a strong, albeit small, population of Sri Lankan Tamils deriving from colonial era immigration between Sri Lanka and the UK, but a surge in emigration from Sri Lanka took place after 1983, as the civil war caused living conditions deteriorate and placed many inhabitants in danger.
+The UK has always had a strong, albeit small, population of Sri Lankan Tamils deriving from colonial era immigration between Sri Lanka and the UK, but a surge in emigration from Sri Lanka took place after 1983, as the civil war caused living conditions to deteriorate and Tamils were genocided by the Sri Lankan army.
 It is now estimated that the current population of British Sri Lankan Tamils numbers around 100,000 to 200,000.

 The largest population of British Sri Lankan Tamils can be found in London, chiefly in Harrow (West London), and East Ham (East London), and Tooting (South London).
 The community generally has far lower birth rates in comparison to other South Asian ethnic groups, with one child for two parents being the norm.

 Unlike immigrants to countries in Continental Europe, the majority of Sri Lankan Tamils that went to live in Anglo-Saxon countries achieved entry through non-refugee methods such as educational visas and family reunion visas, owing to the highly educated in Sri Lanka being literate in English as well as Tamil.
 This resulted in the first generation diaspora falling into highly professional jobs such as medicine and law after studying at British educational facilities.

 The result was that the community was perceived as being similar to the rest of the Indian community (see:Ugandan Indian Refugees) with a more middle class image.